 It's difficult to find detailed information about staying on Barbuda anywhere other than this website - which is one of the reasons we started it ten years ago.
 This is because there is very little tourism on the island, but this is part of Barbuda's charm - it is undeveloped - and as a result is a unique and special destination in the world.
 Barbuda will not be offered as part of a package except as a day tour from Antigua, and many people visit us for the day - ask at your hotel or call one of the day tour operators on here.
 But we think you will have an even better experience if you stay on Barbuda for at least one night, because the day return plane and ferry services do not allow much time here.
 If you want to stay you will find most of the information you need right here, and by contacting taxi drivers, guest houses and hotels direct you will be making an important and very welcome contribution to the local economy.
 You can book your flights to Antigua and Barbuda as an independent traveller; there are several flights a week from the US, UK and Canada that go to Antigua, and from there you can get the two hour ferry ride or a short fifteen minute flight to Barbuda.
 If you need more advice contact us and we will be happy to help you plan your stay or just go to our 'how to get here' page to find out how to get here!

-You will probably have to stay at least one night in Antigua before you can get to Barbuda on the local flight or the ferry, here we reccommend two places that we like, and have used on many occassions.
+As we often have to stay at least one night in Antigua before we can get to Barbuda on the local flight or the ferry, those of us without family or friends in Antigua highly recommend these two (very different) places below.

 There are many books and apps about the Caribbean in general and about Antigua in particular that you can read beforehand, but only a few of them include detailed information about Barbuda.
 This site is written for local people, Barbudans who live overseas and for visitors to Barbuda.
 It is regularly updated, we answer all e-mails, and we're more reliable and up to date than any of the books, some of them don't come to Barbuda but still write about it as if they have.
 There are more businesses on Barbuda than choose to be on the website, so not everything is listed.
 Some people do not have internet access.
 The descriptions of guest houses are the owners description not ours - we do not review or rate them unless you ask us in an e mail - and we don't follow Trip Advisor feedback much either; some travellers just don't like to travel!
 Sometimes people on Barbuda change their contact details or other site information and forget to tell us, but ask us and we can pass on a message to anyone - we live here.